 This makes it all the more important to consult with a proven and accomplished Tulsa divorce lawyer to get consultation about the importance and value Oklahoma premarital agreements have in a marriage because even the most seemingly perfect and secure relationships can end in divorce.

-The Tulsa Family Law Firm of Fry & Elder realizes Oklahoma premarital agreements can be a sensitive and complex issue, which is why our team of skilled family lawyers are here to help answer some of the most commonly asked questions in regards to marital agreements in Oklahoma.
+The Tulsa Family Law Firm of Fry & Elder realizes premarital agreements can be sensitive and complex, which is why our team of skilled family lawyers are here to discuss the benefits premarital agreements can have for each party.

 While this can be a very sensitive and personal decision for the couple involved, there are number of benefits that can come about from having a premarital agreement.
 These include but are not limited to the following: